 Reporting a food crime

-If you are a whistleblower or wish to report a food crime, please click on the below start button on this page and complete the webform, or alternatively contact the National Food Crime Unit confidential hot line on 0207 276 8787.
+If you are a whistleblower or wish to report a food crime, please click on the start button on this page and complete the webform.
+Alternatively, contact the National Food Crime Unit confidential hot line on 0207 276 8787.

 Your details will be kept confidential and will not be disclosed to any third party.